 Sandy Rustin is a Broadway playwright and actress.

-One of the most produced playwrights in America, Sandy penned the adaptation of the cult-hit film, CLUE which has enjoyed over 3,500 productions worldwide.
+One of the most produced playwrights in America, Sandy penned the adaptation of the cult-hit film, CLUE which has enjoyed over 4,000 productions worldwide.
 The NY TIMES called CLUE “a welcome throwback to an era of physical comedy!”
-CLUE will launch a national tour in February 2024 (touring schedule here) and is available for licensing via Broadway Licensing
+The CLUE National Tour schedule can be found here.
+The play is available for licensing via Dramatists Play Service

-Sandy’s musical adaptation of MGM’s film, MYSTIC PIZZA, directed by Casey Hushion will premiere on the West Coast in January 2024 and is available for licensing via Concord Theatricals.
+Sandy’s musical adaptation of MGM’s film, MYSTIC PIZZA, directed by Casey Hushion, premiered at The Paper Mill Playhouse in 2025.
+Upcoming US and UK tours are in development and an album is in the works.
+The musical is available for licensing via Concord Theatricals.

-Upcoming theatrical projects include HOUSTON, recipient of the New American Musical Award - now in development with Grammy winner, Edie Brickell, THE LOCH NESS, a new musical in collaboration with Ovation winner, Marshall Pailet and AD Penado, THE SUFFRAGETTE’S MURDER, a new play premiering at The Denver Center for Performing Arts in January 2025 (available for licensing via Broadway Licensing’s Dramatist Play Service), and ALWAYS SOMETHING THERE … a new original juke box musical for Primary Wave Music
+Upcoming theatrical projects include: HOUSTON, recipient of the New American Musical Award - now in development via Texas Performing Arts with Grammy winner, Edie Brickell & The Heavy Makeup Band.
+LOCH NESS, a new musical in collaboration with Ovation winner, Marshall Pailet and AD Penado, and ALWAYS SOMETHING THERE … a new original juke box musical premiering this summer at The Marriott Lincolnshire Theatre.

 In partnership with Disney, Sandy created a musical review: JOLLY HOLIDAY with DISNEY ON BROADWAY, which premiered at Paper Mill Playhouse, the new YA musical: IN THIS TOGETHER for their Junior division, and A STORY FOR BELLE for their cruise lines.
 For Mattel, Sandy created and wrote the book & lyrics for the national tour of American Girl Live